jebcarter/website/README.md

 ## Edited in Atom!

-Copywrite &copy; 2020 Jeb Carter.
+Copyright &copy; 2020 Jeb Carter.
 All rights reserved.